DeuxHuitHuit/frontend_localisation/README.markdown

 <br />
 ### 5.3 Going PRO ###

-You have a delegate in Translations Datasource (`/data-sources/data.fl_translations.php`) called `FLdsTranslationsPreRun`:
+You have a delegate in [Translations Datasource](https://github.com/vlad-ghita/frontend_localisation/blob/master/data-sources/data.fl_translations.php) called `FLdsTranslationsPreExecute`:

 - Create an extension that listens to this delegate and includes various Translations for emails sent with ETM.
 - Dynamically change the source of translations in your `workspace` folder (or any folder) based on a theme system that you created.